We at HWDSB take the safety of our students and staff seriously and follow public health recommendations when addressing COVID-19 and ventilation.

 What is the status of HWDSB’s CVRIS ventilation projects?

 - HWDSB received funding for 30 projects under the COVID-19 Resilience Infrastructure Stream (CVRIS) program.
 These projects are detailed on the Board website and the stage of the project is identified.

 - The projects are a priority for the Board and have had some delays due to supply chain issues.
-17 projects are complete and 13 remain under construction.
+Currently, 26 projects are complete and four are under construction.

 - Information on the website will continue to be updated and HEPA air purifiers continue to remain in schools where construction is underway.

 - The Board has 2,453 high-efficiency particulate air (HEPA) filtration units currently deployed in the system, provided in accordance with Ministry of Education direction.
 This includes all Kindergarten spaces, schools without mechanical ventilation (Tier 3), and where there are active ventilation projects underway and not yet completed.
 HWDSB has also included gyms and special education rooms, as well as portables and areas not fed from a MERV13 filtration.

 - HEPA units will run while rooms are occupied (all day) and are designed to do so.
 Capacity depends on fan speed and model ranging from 200-450 CADR.

 - The HEPA air purifiers that the Board has are meant to service approximately 1,000 square feet per unit.
 Classrooms are usually approximately 750 square feet.
 Therefore, adding additional HEPA air purifiers to a single classroom is not required.

 - The filters for the units last approximately 12 months, based on unit filter indicators and run hours.
 Staff continues to monitor the effectiveness of the filters and change as required.